Category

 • Improve threat intelligence: Threat intelligence is most valuable when fully tuned to your organization’s composition and needs.
 GSOC security teams have the experience and expertise to maximize usage, delivering more effective risk monitoring.

-• Streamline communication: Centralizing your threat detection simplifies incident management, especially when GSOCs can communicate with SOCs and employees via a two-way communication platform.
+• Streamline communication: Centralizing your threat detection simplifies incident management, mainly when GSOCs can communicate with SOCs and employees via a two-way communication platform.

 • Maximize resource allocation: Assigning specialized functions to your GSOC frees other teams to focus on their core strengths.
 Local SOCs can work on their facility’s security while the GSOC handles fraud detection and intelligence analysis.